 Laurence Hicks.
-Mr. Hicks has been the chief executive officer of Healthcare Components Group, a global manufacturer of OEM and replacement parts used for the manufacture and repair of medical devices, since 2021.
+Mr. Hicks joined our Board of Directors in September 2021.
+He has been the chief executive officer of Healthcare Components Group, a global manufacture of OEM and replacement parts used for the manufacture and repair of medical devices, since 2021.
 From 2016 until 2021, when it merged into Healthcare Components Group, Mr. Hicks was chief executive officer of 2506052 Ontario Inc., a holding company for American Optics, Endoscopy Replacement Parts and Micro Optics Europe, which sell components used in the manufacturing and repair of endoscopes worldwide.
 He has held medical device leadership roles at ACMI, Karl Storz Endoscopy and NeuroTherm.
 Mr. Hicks' experience in the medical device industry provides value to his role as a member of the Board.